slimgroup/SLIMTutorial2024/README.md

 ## Notes

 1. Don't use `kubernetes`
+2. Sometimes Jupyterhub needs to restart itself.
-2. I can install python packages for everyone.
-But I cannot install Julia packages for everyone.
+3. Try to install Julia packages for everyone.